- 1 venison roast (3 to 4 pounds)

 - Cut 10 deep slits in roast; place a garlic clove in each slit.
-Combine the rosemary, 1 teaspoon onion powder, garlic powder and thyme; rub over entire roast.
+Pierce roast in several places with a meat fork.
+Combine rosemary, 1 teaspoon onion powder, garlic powder and thyme; rub over entire roast.
 Cover; refrigerate for 2 hours.

 - Add 1/2 in. of water to a roasting pan.
 Place the roast, carrots and onions in pan.
-Cover and bake at 325° for 2-1/2 to 3 hours or meat is tender.
+Cover and bake at 325° for 2-1/2 to 3 hours or until a met thermometer reads 160°.
 Remove meat and vegetables to a serving platter; keep warm.